Gauze Left in a Wound

 • If the wound was caused by a dirty object

-• If there is something left in the wound, such as gauze
+• If there gauze is left in the wound, such as gauze that sticks to the wound, it can lead to complications.

 • If the wound contains another ‘foreign body’, such as parts of the things that caused the injury